GayanHK-tech/Telegram-Downloder/README.md

 # Telegram-Downloder
-A Program that developed with python for download telegram content that with any asigend telegram account easily with customizing your downloading requirements.
+A Media Downloader that developed with python for download telegram content with any asigend telegram account easily with customizing your downloading requirements.

 1st- Download the project file.